bertt/3dtiles_cube/README.md

 # 3dtiles_cube

-Example code to create a cube at Dam square
+Example code to create a cube at Dam square, a minimal example to create 3D Tiles

 Create input table